tchlux/tlux/readme.md

 </p>

 <p align="center">
-All the things necessary for reproducing work in my [research blog](https://tchlux.github.io/blog).
+All the things necessary for reproducing work in my <a src=https://tchlux.github.io/blog>research blog</a>.
 </p>